 - Being so deeply invested in a movie/book/video game that time seems to forward itself at a very fast and accelerated pace

 These are all examples of being in a state of hypnotic trance.
-Revibe Therapy in Winter Park can help you learn more about hypnosis.
+Revibe Therapy can help you learn more about hypnosis.

 What is Hypnotherapy?

 The combination of hypnosis and psychotherapy is often referred to as Hypnotherapy.
 Imagine having the traditional techniques and tools used in counseling/psychotherapy with the combination of hypnosis (the hyperperfused trance state).
 Allowing your mind to be in a trance equips the therapeutic sessions with a much more powerful advantage, as the mind is peacefully focused, aligned, and clear to receive positive change.
 Hypnotherapy is used to rebalance your mind by influencing changes directly to the subconscious instead of relying on the conscious mind.
 Four therapy sessions in hypnosis may be equivalent to the work of various years doing weekly sessions via traditional counseling/psychotherapy.

 In the mental health field, Hypnotherapy is used to treat phobias, anxiety, depression, ADHD, anger management, stress reduction, personality disorders, twitch disorders, sleep disorders, teeth grinding, sexual problems, alcoholism, drug addiction, smoking cessation, speech disorders, food addiction, weight/fat loss, chronic pain, regression therapy, self-esteem, memory/concentration improvement, and trauma/PTSD.
 Many evidenced-based psychotherapies, such as Cognitive Behavioral Therapy, can be used in conjunction with hypnosis to make behavioral changes much faster, effective, precise, and permanent.
 We offer expert hypnotherapy techniques at our offices.